Metro Manila Dream Plan: Core philosophies

 The Dream Plan identifies three core philosophies, which it expresses as: sector integration; spatial integration; and institutional integration.

 Sector integration refers to an approach that views various problematic aspects of Metro Manila's urban development as interrelated, and addressing them as such.
 The plan identifies critical sectors as traffic flow, settlement in hazardous areas, and overpopulation, and thus it seeks integrated approaches for "accommodat[ing] people in need of affordable housing free from hazard risks and traffic congestion."

 Spatial integration refers to an approach that expands the search for solutions to Metro Manila's problems to integrate areas outside its current boundaries - looking towards creating new centers of urban growth and linking them efficiently, allowing for the management of population growth and urban expansion in a sustainable manner.
-Specifically, the dream plan seeks to create new growth areas in Central Luzon, with the new Clark Green City at its core, and Calabarzon, with the Batangas and Lucena port areas as core focal points.
+Specifically, the Dream Plan seeks to create new growth areas in Central Luzon, with the new Clark Green City (now New Clark City) at its core, and Calabarzon, with the Batangas and Lucena port areas as core focal points.

-Finally, institutional integration, refers to the need for strengthen and coordinate actions among local government units and regions.
+Finally, institutional integration, refers to the need to strengthen and coordinate actions among local government units and regions.